owenthereal/blog/posts/eclipse/_posts/2011-02-05-running-a-single-junit-test-in-eclipse.markdown

 ![A single test triggers multiple tests](/images/posts/a_single_test_triggers_multiple_tests.png)

 This happens mainly because we are running JUnit 3 tests with the JUnit 4 runner.
-Before version 4.6, The [JUnit 4 runner][1] seems to have the problem of falling back to run a single JUnit 3 test.
+Before version 4.6, the [JUnit 4 runner][1] seems to have the problem of falling back to run a single JUnit 3 test.

 ![Running JUnit 3 tests with JUnit 4 runner](/images/posts/running_junit3_with_junit4_runner.png)